Categories

 • Shooter may not accept being micro-managed

-• Professional will not party/drink with you
+• Professional will not party with you

 PRO – PROFESSIONAL (the upside):